ycyam-oliver/slowfast_implementation/README.md

 # slowfast_implementation
 This repository provides an example on how to prepare data in AVA format and do the training for the SlowFast model.

-- The official repo of SlowFast is from https://github.com/facebookresearch/SlowFast .
+- The official repo of SlowFast is from [Edinburgh Pig Behavior Video Dataset](https://github.com/facebookresearch/SlowFast) .
 Some modifications have made to its setting in order to run the model for customized videos.
-All the relevant files including the modifications and the models have been put in the 'SlowFast' directory.
+All the relevant files including the modifications and the models have been put in the `SlowFast` directory.

 - A requirements list (for your reference) has been made for building the enviornment for training or doing inference for the SlowFast model.
 It can be found in the 'reference_modules.txt'